When John Lennon Played His First Solo Concert

-While the Beatles didn't officially break up until April 1970, one of the first signs that they were at least starting to think outside the constrictions of a group took place on Sept.
-13, 1969, when John Lennon performed with the Plastic Ono Band (featuring Eric Clapton) at the Toronto Rock and Roll Revival.
+There were signs that the Beatles were beginning to think outside the constrictions of a group long before they officially broke up in April 1970.
+Among the most notable was John Lennon's performance with the Plastic Ono Band (featuring Eric Clapton) on Sept.
+13, 1969 at the Toronto Rock and Roll Revival.

-Held at Toronto's Varsity Stadium, the festival itself was a bit of a glorious hodgepodge, with some of rock's founders (including Chuck Berry, Bo Diddley, Little Richard and Jerry Lee Lewis) sharing a stage with some up-and-comers (Alice Cooper, Chicago Transit Authority), with the Doors as the headliners.
+Held at Varsity Stadium, the concert bill was a bit of a glorious hodgepodge, with some of rock's founders (including Chuck Berry, Bo Diddley, Little Richard and Jerry Lee Lewis) sharing a stage with some up-and-comers (Alice Cooper, Chicago Transit Authority), and the Doors as the headliners.
 Part of the intent was to show the continuity in the first 15 years of rock 'n' roll, so Cooper's band backed Gene Vincent, and a Toronto band called Nucleus played behind Berry.

 Having Lennon perform was a shock for promoters John Brower and Kenny Walker.
-Knowing his lover of rock's progenitors, they contacted him at the last minute to serve as master of ceremonies.
-"We got this call on a Friday that there was a rock 'n' roll revival show in Toronto with a 100,000 audience, or whatever it was," Lennon recalled in Anthology.
+Knowing his love of rock's progenitors, they contacted Lennon at the last minute to serve as master of ceremonies.
+"We got this call on a Friday that there was a rock 'n' roll revival show in Toronto with a 100,000 audience, or whatever it was," Lennon said in Anthology.
 "They were inviting us as king and queen to preside over it, not play.
 But I didn't hear that bit.
 I said, 'Just give me time to get a band together,' and we went the next morning."

 Then it was Yoko Ono's turn, with "Don't Worry Kyoko (Mummy's Only Looking for Her Hand in the Snow)" and the 12-minute "John John (Let's Hope for Peace)," which consisted of Ono repeatedly screaming over a wall of feedback.